RibirX/Ribir/doc/framework.md

 }
 ```

-### zero cost for compose ?
+### Inherit Widget

 ## RenderObject & RenderTree

-The widget tree corresponds to the user interface, and `RenderTree` is created by RenderWidget do the actually layout and paint.
+The widget tree corresponds to the user interface, and `RenderTree` is created by RenderWidget, it do the actually layout and paint.
 In this vision, widget is build cheap, and RenderObject is more expensive than widget.

-## Update Data
+## Stateless and Stateful

-When we build a widget from `CombinationWidget`, framework provide a `BuildContext` param, and the `RenderId` of the widget build in the ctx, use the `RenderId` framework can provide State<Self> to change widget state when reactive user interactive.
+As default, every widget is stateless, just present like what you declare and no interactive.
+But in real world we often need change widget to another state to respond to user actions, IO request and so on.
+A way to support it is rebuild the whole widget tree and do a tree diff to update the minimal render tree.
+But we provide another way to do it, every widget can across `into_stateful` convert to a stateful widget, a `StateRef` will also return at the same time, which can be used to modify the states of the widget.

 ### Layout

-`Holiday` performs a layout per frame, it's a recursive layout from parent down to children.
-There is some point to help write a layout:
+`Holiday` performs a layout per frame, and the layout algorithm works in a single pass.
+It's a recursive layout from parent down to children.

-    1. DECIDED_BY_SELF which mean it's size layout can just deceded by self, it's conflict to the other constraint.
+There is some important point to help understand how to write a layout:

-    2. EFFECTED_BY_PARENT which mean it's size layout will be affected by it's parent, so when parent need reperform layout it should be relayout too.
+1. RenderObject not directly hold its children, and have no way to directly access them.
-    3. EFFECTED_BY_CHILDREN which mean it's size layout will be affected by it's children, so when it's children need reperform layout it should be relayout too.
+2. `RenderTree` store the `RenderObject`'s layout result, so `RenderObject` only need to provide its layout algorithm in `perform_layout` method.
+The `perform_layout` have two input, a `BoxClamp` that limit the min and max size it can, a `RenderCtx` provide the ability to call the `perform_layout` of its children, and it a way to know the size the child need.

-2. all the render object is independent, all owned by render tree. in the processing of performing layout, it can only accept immutable reference of render object  of it's parent or it's children through RenderId of itself and render ctx.
+3. `RenderObject::perform_layout` responsible for calling every children's perform_layout across the `RenderCtx`。

-3. when call need_layout of a render object, it will start from the current Node, climbing up until it's parent's constraint has no flag of EFFECTED_BY_CHILDREN, the  ancestor in the path will be mark dirty and diffuse dirty flag down to children who has constraint flag of EFFECTED_BY_PARENT recursive.
+4. The `BoxClamp` it always gave by parent.

-if a render object is Expand Size, its children can't have Bound Size.
-In general, when perform a layout, fixed size children should be first perform, then expand size and bound size last.
+`only_sized_by_parent` method can help framework know if the `RenderObject` is the only input to detect the size, and children size not affect its size.

 ## Children Relationship